CPA: Character Generation

 - Next, create for your character a background.
 This can include a culture or upbringing, and at least three important parts as follows:

 - Ally.
 A relative, friend, business partner, lover, family/team/faction, or mentor.
-Note their name and how you felt about them with at least 1 word.
-Add more if you like.
+Note their name and how you felt about them with a few words.

 - Enemy.
 A rival, criminal, bully, evil organization or other antagonist from your past.
-Note their name and how you felt about them with at least 1 word.
-Add more if you like.
+Note their name and how you felt about them with a few words.

 - Flaw.
 A part of your character's personality that gets them into trouble.
 They might be greedy, hot-headed, emotionally cold, or dangerously curious.
-You must have the consent of all other players for your flaw.
+To avoid discomfort, other players must consent for your character's flaw.

 - Ambition.
 Something your character is strongly motivated to achieve.
 This is required to explain why they are adventuring.
 Be as ambitious as you can, even for a short campaign!